esculturajerome/rnit-tesda-gatsby/src/pages/index.md

 image: /img/illustration-2.png
 heading: Romblon National Institute of Technology
 subheading: Skilling Romblon thru quality TVET Delivery for Peoples Prosperity
-mainpitch:
-  title: Lorem Ipsum
-  description: Sed ut perspiciatis unde omnis iste natus error sit voluptatem
-    accusantium doloremque laudantium, totam rem aperiam
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - title: Built for developers